MislavJaksic/Kafka-In-Theory-And-Practice/README.md

 Cluster   -> a group of Kafka brokers lead by a Zookeeper instance Broker    -> a Kafka daemon/node/instance/server
-Topic     -> a category/feed to which records are published Record    -> a message; has a key, a value and a timestamp Partition -> a partitioned log; many make up a topic; each has a broker leader Replica   -> a copy of a partition; brokers who own them are followers
+Topic     -> a category/feed to which records are published Record    -> has a key, a value/message and a timestamp Partition -> a partitioned log; many make up a topic; each has a broker leader Replica   -> a copy of a partition; brokers who own them are followers